goodideagiver/verceled/README.md

 ## Disclaimer

-This theme is inspired by [Vercel](https://vercel.com) and I don't have any relevent experience building themes so you may enounter some bugs.
-If you do, please open an issue and I'll try to fix it as soon as possible.
+This theme is inspired by [Vercel](https://vercel.com) and I used [Vercel theme by triyanox](https://github.com/triyanox/vercel-theme) as a base.